Top Software License Management Software in 2026: Compared and Ranked

 Pricing and fit

-Average contract value is around $38,000/year according to Vendr data.
+Average contract value runs around $38,000/year based on Vendr data.
 That makes sense for organizations running 50+ SaaS applications where subscription waste and identity governance are the primary problems.

 Choose Zluri if: your estate is mostly SaaS and you need spend visibility plus access governance in one place.
 Skip it if on-prem license management is your main concern.